reeteesha-roy/50-Days-Of-Code/day27/README.md

 ## 💡 Key Takeaways:
 - **Tree Traversal Logic:** Recursive depth-first search is a powerful tool when exploring paths and conditions in trees.
-- **Greedy + DP Magic:** Kadane's Algorithm is a brilliant example of dynamic programming in disguise—simple logic, big impact.
+- **Greedy + DP Magic:** Kadane's Algorithm is a brilliant example of dynamic programming.
 - **Keep it Efficient:** Knowing when to use recursion vs iteration and greedy vs brute-force can massively cut down execution time.